RoundTableTTRPG/RoundTable/CoreConcepts.md

 * If you are looking to subdue a spell, maybe you can’t do so at all, can hold it off for 0-4 rounds, or even end the spell entirely.

 The Consequence of your check is not the number value, but the narrative thing that happens because of the check.
 When the consequence of failure of your check should harm you, you are performing a **Save**.
-In this case, a negative result of 1-4 or 5 or less is interpreted as a minor or major condition respectively.
+In this case, a negative result of 1-4 or 5 or less is interpreted as a minor or critical condition respectively.
 It is not solely the GM’s responsibility to arbitrate consequences, other players can also do so.
 Consequences can be conceptualized into the following six possible outcomes to help translate the results of the various mechanics back into narratives.